California Zephyr introduction

-California Zephyr journeys are scenic and today’s California Zephyr in many ways still reprises the advertising slogan of its originators after the “Silver Lady” made its maiden run in March 1949: “The most talked-about train in America.”
+California Zephyr journeys are scenic and today’s Zephyr in many ways still reprises the advertising slogan of its originators after the “Silver Lady” made its maiden run in March 1949: “The most talked-about train in America.”

 The Zephyr operates daily between Chicago and Emeryville, Calif., just across the bay from San Francisco.
 It is scheduled to depart both endpoints in the daytime — afternoons out of the Windy City and early morning from the San Francisco Bay Area, so it travels through interesting mountain scenery during daylight hours.
 Along the way, it serves the major population centers of Omaha-Lincoln, Neb.; Denver; Salt Lake City; Reno, Nev.; and Sacramento, Calif., and links many small towns, often as the only form of public transportation.

 California Zephyr history

 The line used by today’s California Zephyr includes the last direct North American transcontinental rail link to be built.
 It wasn’t completed until 1934, when the Denver & Rio Grande Western finished a 40-mile section east of Glenwood Springs, Colo.
 The “Dotsero cutoff” connected tracks through the 6.2-mile Moffat Tunnel, completed six years earlier, with the railroad’s original Denver-Salt Lake City route.
 The combination eliminated 175 circuitous miles through Colorado Springs, Pueblo, and the Royal Gorge of the Colorado River.